Counting multiple graphs in generalized Tur\'an problems: The colored variant

-Let $\cA$ denote an equivalence class of this relation, then $\cA$ induces a complete multipartite graph itself.
+Let $\cA$ denote an equivalence class of this relation.
+Then $\cA$ induces a complete multipartite graph itself.
 Then every vertex of $\cA$ and every vertex of another class $\cB$ are connected, with edges of the same color.
-Moreover, every vertex in $\cA$ has the same $d^*$-value.
-Let $d^*(\cA)=|\cA|d^*(a)$ for an $a\in\cA$.
 Then we pick an arbitrary other color which actually appears in $G''$, say red, which corresponds to cliques $K_q$ (thus $q>p$).
 We introduce a symmetrization operation on equivalence classes, exactly the same way as earlier.
 For two classes $\cA$ and $\cB$ connected by red edges, and every third class $\cC$, we recolor all the edges from $\cC$ to $\cB$ to the color of the edges from $\cC$ to $\cA$ or the other way around.

 Again, at the end of this process, in the resulting graph $G'''$, being unconnected or connected by red or blue edges is an equivalence relation.
 This means that the blue $p$-cliques are inside the equivalence classes of $G''$, and several such equivalence classes are connected by red edges, that is where we can find red $q$-cliques.
 Now we have three kind of classes, so we name them to help distinguish.
 We call the partite sets of $G'$ a \textit{small pack}, these are independent sets in each of $G'$, $G''$ and $G'''$.
-We call the equivalence classes of $G''$ \textit{medium packs}, these induce monoblue complete multipartite graphs in $G''$ and $G'''$, where each partite set is a small pack.
+We call the equivalence classes of $G''$ \textit{medium packs}, these induce blue monochromatic complete multipartite graphs in $G''$ and $G'''$, where each partite set is a small pack.
 Finally, we call the equivalence classes of $G'''$ \textit{large packs}.
 These are red-blue complete multipartite graphs, where each partite set is a small pack.
 Large packs consist of multiple medium packs, where two vertices from different medium packs are connected by a red edge.
 We remark that we could continue this procedure with other colors and obtain even larger packs, but this will suffice for us.

 As there are red edges in $G'''$, there is a medium pack that is incident to red edges.
 If there are less than $q-1$ small packs incident to that medium pack by red edges (these are the small packs in the same large pack, but in a different medium pack), then we could recolor these red edges to blue without deleting any red $K_q$, thus without decreasing $x(G)$.
 Then we repeat this to the other red edges.
 As deleting a color would contradict our assumptions, we can find a medium pack $\cA$ such that at least $q-1$ small packs are incident to $\cA$ by red edges.
 Let $\cF$ denote the family of these small packs.